 Research Project: Mining Meaning Using Generative AI to Assess Economic Literature

 George Hyland: B.S.
 Environmental & Water Resource Economics.
-Expected Graduation Date: December 2025.
+Expected Graduation Date: December 2025; Accelerated Master's Program, University of Arizona.
+Expected Graduation Date: May 2027.

-George is a fourth year student in AREC.
+George is a fourth year student in AREC and currently enrolled in the Accelerated Master’s Program.
 He was a UROC Fellow during the Summer of 2025.

-Research Project: Honors Thesis - Food Security and Outdoor Preferences
+Research Project: Honors Thesis - Economic Valuation of National Outdoor Recreation Properties

 Rodrigo Guerra Su (graduation 2025): PhD Student at Texas A&M University